-Since you wrote the music, you are owed money when it is used.
+If you wrote the song, you are owed money for the use of your composition.

 The majority of an artist’s publishing income comes from its mechanical and public performance rights.
 Mechanical rights cover the reproduction of a song on a record.
-In the standard contract between a band and a label, the label is required by law to pay the composer a fixed rate per song simply for the right to use the composition on commercially sold recordings.
-As of 2018, the mechanical licensing rate in for the U.S. and Canada is 9.1 cents per song.
+In the standard contract between a band and a label, the label is required by law to pay the composer a fixed rate per song simply for the right to use the composition on commercially sold recordings - this is referred to as the statutory mechanical royalty rate.
+As of 2018, the statutory mechanical royalty rate for the U.S. is 9.1 cents per song, however, the exact rate varies in each territory.
 With the performance rights, a song's copyright covers every time it appears on radio, television, in restaurants, bars, and more.

 Publishing’s importance is increasing as the internet enables new methods of music distribution.
 Advances in digital music distribution have made independent music available to a much wider audience with many different types of payment models.
 This has created a significant increase in publishing revenues for many more songwriters.

 Thanks for reading.
 Please rate the article below.

 Want to keep up with Songtrust for frequent music and publishing updates?